-He received his bachelor’s degree in art education in 1963 and was hired to teach in Savannah, Georgia.
+Willie received his bachelor’s degree in art education in 1963 and was hired to teach in Savannah, Georgia.
 He taught there for one year before being drafted into the army.
-In 1965 he married Don DeLora; they have now been together for almost 50 years.
+In 1965, he married Don DeLora and they have been together for over 50 years.

 Willie started painting Florida landscapes in 1966 after he left the army.
 Harold Newton, who was a little older, had inspired him years ago when he was a paperboy and used to bike past him as he was painting.
 Willie explains, “Harold put a board up on the side of his house and would paint with a palette knife.
 I never saw him use a brush.
 Then he’d sell them for $20-$25, which was a lot of money at that time.”